Pre-Support Diagnostic Checklist

 - Interpret Grafana dashboards

-- Check kubectl events and Agent CRD status
+- Check admission webhook errors and Agent CRD status

 These skills enable you to self-resolve many common issues: VLAN conflicts, connection misconfigurations, subnet overlaps, and invalid CIDRs.
-When Grafana shows no traffic and kubectl events reveal a VLAN conflict, you know to choose a different VLAN.
+When Grafana shows no traffic and an admission webhook error reveals a VLAN conflict, you know to choose a different VLAN.
 When a VPCAttachment fails because a connection doesn't exist, you fix the connection name.
 These are configuration errors—fixable with your observability toolkit.

 But sometimes, despite your troubleshooting, you'll encounter issues that require support escalation: